vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 <pre>--base-image-size 4GB</pre>

+### Storage Quota <a id="quota"></a>

+To prevent a VCH from using too much storage capacity, for example when pulling large images into the VCH or running large numbers of container VMs from large images, you can set a limit on the amount of space in the image store that a VCH can consume.
+The storage quota is displayed in the output when you run `docker info` against a VCH.

+#### Create VCH Wizard

+This option is not available in the Create VCH wizard

+#### vic-machine Option

+`--storage-quota`, `--sq`

+Specify a value in GB.
+If not specified, `vic-machine create` does not set a maximum limit on the amount of storage that the VCH can consume.

+<pre>--storage-quota 500</pre>

 ## What to Do Next <a id="whatnext"></a>

 If you are using the Create Virtual Container Host wizard, scroll down the page to specify [Volume Datastores](volume_stores.md).

 ## Example `vic-machine` Commmand <a id="example"></a>

-This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store.
+This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store, and limits the amount of space that the VCH can use to 500GB.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1